ibdgc/idhub/docs/for-users/index.md

 # For External Users

-This section is for external users and researchers who want to understand and explore the data available in IDHub.
+This section is for external users and researchers who want to understand and explore the data available in IDhub.

 Here you will find: